-British rowers won a fanastic gold medal in the mixed Coxed Four event.
-The crew comprised Naomi Riches, the only rower who also competed in the bronze medal-winning Four in Beijing, as well as reigning World Champions Pam Relph, James Roe, Dave Smith, and cox Lily Van den Broecke.
+At London 2012, British rowers won a fantastic gold medal in the mixed coxed four event.
+The crew comprised Naomi Riches, the only rower who also competed in the bronze medal-winning four in Beijing, as well as reigning World Champions Pam Relph, James Roe, Dave Smith, and cox Lily Van den Broecke.

 There was last minute drama just before the race after equipment failure in the boat, but the five athletes kept their cool, quickly fixing the problem and regaining concentration on the race ahead.
 Initially behind at the both the 250m and half way points, they moved past leaders Germany to cross the line first.

 Tom Aggar, gold medallist in Beijing four years previously, went into London with an undefeated record in international rowing.
-Unfortunately he finished outside the medals in 4th.
+However, in a race that tested him to his limits, he finished outside of the medals in 4th.

 The BPA worked closely with British Rowing to identify rowers for the mixed Double Scull event.
 Sam Scowen took up rowing through the joint programme run by the BPA and Deloitte called Parasport and from there she went to a ParalympicsGB-run Paralympic Potential Day.
 Sam’s partner Nick Beighton was also identified through a ParalympicsGB Paralympic Potential Day.
-The crew fulfilled their ambition of reaching the final, where they finished 4th.
+The crew fought for a bronze medal but were ultimately pipped by a fast finishing USA duo.

 - First year at a Paralympic Games: